Skip to main content

 Key takeaways:

-• Xofluza (baloxavir marboxil) is a one-dose flu medication that should be taken within 48 hours of coming down with flu symptoms.
-It’s available as a tablet or an oral suspension (liquid).
-Xofluza is usually well tolerated, and most side effects can be managed at home if they happen.
+• Xofluza is available as a tablet or an oral suspension (liquid).
+It’s usually well tolerated, but most side effects can be managed at home if they happen.

 • There are ways to save on Xofluza.
 If you’re eligible, a manufacturer savings card can help you get Xofluza for as little as $30 per dose.

-If you develop flu symptoms, or you’ve been exposed to someone who has the flu, your healthcare provider may prescribe you Xofluza (baloxavir marboxil).
-It’s given as a one-time dose to treat or prevent the flu in children and adults ages 5 and over.
-Here are five tips to make sure you get the most out of your Xofluza dose.
+If you develop flu symptoms, or you’ve been exposed to someone who has the flu (influenza), your prescriber may recommend Xofluza (baloxavir marboxil).
+It’s an antiviral medication that helps treat and prevent the flu in children and adults ages 5 and older.

-You should take Xofluza within 48 hours (2 days) of the start of your flu symptoms.
-It’s best to take it as soon as possible, so reach out to your healthcare provider for a prescription as soon as you start feeling sick.
+You should take Xofluza within 48 hours (2 days) of the start of your flu symptoms or being exposed to someone with the flu.
+This means you should reach out to a healthcare professional as soon as possible for a prescription.

 There’s no specific time of day that’s best to take Xofluza.
-Most people take it as soon as they get it from their pharmacy in order to get it into their system right away.
+Since it only requires one dose, most people take it as soon as they get it from their pharmacy in order to get it into their system right away.
+But it’s best to wait 4 to 5 hours before you take Xofluza if you’ve recently had certain foods or drinks or taken certain medications — more on that next.

 Avg retail price